 Students may fail to do what is expected of them in two areas: work and behaviour.
-Because of the differences in nature, the way the school deals with them are kept separate.
+Because of the different nature of the two, the ways the school deals with them are kept separate.

-Note that issues relating to attendance and punctuality are dealt with separately by the Key Stage Coordinator and/or the Senior Leadership Team.
+Note that issues relating to attendance and punctuality are dealt with separately by the Head of Year and/or the Senior Leadership Team.